 To learn more about the appeals process and how we can help with your va benefits, call our Birmingham veterans disability lawyers today.
 Your initial consultation is always free, and with our No Fee Guarantee®, you don’t owe us anything unless we get results.
 Call (800) 477-7510 or fill out our free initial consultation form to contact us and speak to a lawyer today.

 According to the Department of Veterans Affairs, you may be entitled to compensation for disabilities:

 - that were received or aggravated during active military, naval, or air service,

 - which occurred anytime between the date of entry into active service and ending on the date of discharge from active service, and

 - if you were discharged under other than dishonorable conditions.

-If you’re unsure whether you’re eligible to receive VA disability benefits, the Alabama veterans disability benefits attorneys at Norris Injury Law are here to assist you.
-We can review all aspects of your military service, the severity of injuries or illnesses you suffered while serving our country, and the manner in which your disabilities affect your daily life and ability to earn a living.
+If you’re unsure whether you’re eligible to receive VA disability benefits, the Alabama veterans disability benefits attorneys at law firm Norris Injury Lawyers are here to assist you with the legal advice you need.
+Contact us and we can review all aspects of your military service, the severity of injuries or illnesses you suffered while serving our country, and the manner in which your disabilities affect your daily life and ability to earn a living.

-Contact our Norris Injury Lawyers today.
+Contact our Norris Injury Lawyers at our law firm today.
 We’ll review your military and disability history and walk you through your options.
-And if you’re eligible to receive veterans disability benefits, you can count on us to fight for your rights—even if it means appealing the VA’s decision.
-Just dial (800) 477-7510 or fill out a free online form.
+And if you’re eligible to to receive veterans benefits, you can count on a Alabama veterans disability lawyer to fight for your rights to get you the benefits you deserve—even if it means appealing the VA’s decision.
+Just dial (800) 477-7510 to schedule a free consultation or fill out a free online form.

 Can I receive VA disability benefits while I am receiving SSD benefits?